The scariest thing about Halloween Time at Disneyland isn’t spooky ride overlays or shows, it’s the crowds!

 Best Days in October

-- Week before Columbus Day (Tuesday and Wednesday is best)
+- First week of October (Tuesday and Wednesday is best)

-- Weekdays after Columbus Day Week (Tuesdays and Wednesdays)
+- Weekdays on third week of October (Tuesdays and Wednesdays)

 Average October Crowds

-So, what about Mickey’s Halloween Party?
-The separate-ticket event takes place at Disneyland on select weeknights starting in mid-September.
+So, what about the Halloween Party?
+The separate-ticket event takes place this year at Disney California Adventure on select nights starting in mid-September.
 In general, the earlier in the season you go, the less crowded it will be.
-Crowds are traditionally smaller for the event, so if you’re looking for shorter lines at Disneyland, we think Mickey’s Halloween Party is worth checking out.
+Crowds are traditionally smaller for the event, so if you’re looking for shorter lines at Disneyland, we think the Halloween Party is worth checking out.
 Here are some things to keep in mind:

 1. Buy your tickets early!

-Tickets for Mickey’s Halloween Party are limited and they sell out every year, so book early.
+Tickets for the Halloween Party are limited and they sell out every year, so book early.
 They usually go on sale in June.

 2. September nights are less crowded

 The least crowded event nights of the season are historically in September.
-Try to aim for weeknights (Monday or Wednesday nights).
+Try to aim for weeknights.

-Attendance tends to be highest on Fridays, especially by October.
-Again, try to book a weeknight instead of a Friday for the most manageable experience.
+Attendance tends to be highest on Sundays, especially by October.
+Again, try to book a weeknight instead of a Sunday for the most manageable experience.

-Another thing to keep in mind is that Disneyland closes early for Mickey’s Halloween Party, so on many days when the event takes place, attendance during the day tends to be lower since the shorter park hours discourages many people from visiting on that day.
-Once Disneyland closes early, there is also usually a mass exodus of guests who hop parks (especially on Friday nights), so be prepared for California Adventure to be a lot more crowded in the evening.
+Another thing to keep in mind is that Disney California Adventure closes early for the Halloween Party, so on days when the event takes place, attendance during the day tends to be lower since the shorter park hours discourages many people from visiting on that day.
+Once DCA closes early, there is also usually a mass exodus of guests who hop parks, so be prepared for Disneyland to be a lot more crowded in the evening.

 Halloween Time Wait Times